 Lethbridge’s Community Wellbeing & Safety Strategy (CWSS) lays the foundation for programs and services that support the health and wellbeing of all community members.
 As a core activity of the CWSS, Integrated Coordinated Access is a community-wide effort that connects organizations, frontline staff, community members, and stakeholders.
 This occurs through common language, agreed upon pathways for information and referral, and foundational training.
 ICA is a system or network that outlines the paths in which people in our community travel to find help.

-Alberta Health monitors all supportive living and long-term care accommodations for compliance to the Accommodation Standards, minimally on an annual basis.
 The purpose of the Accommodation Standards is to ensure accommodations maintain a high quality of accommodation services (e.g. meals, building maintenance, security and housekeeping) that promote the safety, security and quality of life of Albertans living in those accommodations.

 This is the official site for the Alberta Council on Aging.
 Their mission is to improve the quality of life for seniors and encourage their participation in all aspects of community by educating seniors and the public and by advising government